and-lz/avp/readme.md

 - **Video Pool Selection:** Select multiple videos at once using the file input or 🎞️ button.
 - **Mute/Unmute on Hover:** Videos are muted by default; the one you hover will play audio.
 - **Keyboard Shortcuts & Controls:** See below for all shortcuts and controls.
+- **Fallback Video Handling:** Ensures that videos are always available for display, even when no new videos are left to shuffle.

 ### Keyboard Shortcuts & Usage Tips